loadnetwork/ultramarine/docs/DEV_WORKFLOW.md

 - “nil” in Tendermint is a vote target, not a proposal.
 The app must not fabricate an “empty” proposal; silence on timeout is correct.
 - For sync, values should be stored before replying; this is being hardened.

+### Genesis and EL State

+- `cargo run --bin ultramarine-utils -- genesis` writes `assets/genesis.json`.
+This file is the **only** genesis the EL should use when running alongside Ultramarine.
+The `etc/load-dev-genesis.json` inside `load-reth/` is only for standalone EL testing.
+- `make all` / `make all-ipc` automatically call the new `reset-el-state` helper, which wipes `rethdata/*` and `ipc/*` before bringing up Docker.
+This ensures load-reth starts from the freshly generated genesis and prevents block-hash mismatches.
+- If you regenerate the genesis manually, rerun `make reset-el-state` (or `make clean-net`/`clean-net-ipc`) before restarting the stack so every EL node rebuilds its database from the updated file.

 ## Observability & Dashboards

 - Grafana: http://localhost:3000